jsdw/jsdw.github.io/content/posts/kubernetes/index.md

 The configuration files you write to describe your kubernetes environment are written in YAML, which is a [superset of JSON][json2yaml].
 You'll normally use the `kubectl` CLI tool to interact with the API provided by the Kubernetes cluster, but you can manually communicate with it via its HTTP interface using JSON as well.

 At a basic level, a running Kubernetes cluster consists of various *Pods*, each of which contains one or more Docker containers.
 We create *Services* to describe how the Pods can communicate with each other and the outside world.
-Instead of directly creating Pods, we create *Controllers* that take care of scaling the number of Pods up and down and transitioning between old and new versions when you update the configuration describing what Pods you want running.
+Instead of directly creating Pods, we tend to create *Controllers* that take care of scaling the number of Pods up and down and transitioning between old and new versions of Pods.
 Finally, we can describe the environment and storage that we want attached to Pods so that our application can store state, and we can adapt the configuration given to our containers.

 I'll look at each of these things in turn, stopping short of persistent storage and leaving that as an exercise for the reader, but I hope by then you'll have gained a decent intuition for how Kubernetes works.